geranton93/mono-test/README.md

 ## Prerequisites

-- **Docker**: You need ot have Docker installed to run application.
+- **Docker**: You need to have Docker installed to run the application.

 ---